social-protocols/social-protocols.github.io/content/research-notes/2024-07-19-thoughts-on-convincingness.md

 This is rarely the case.
 Especially if you don't limit the number of characters a post can contain, many posts will be about many things, make several claims, express several points.

-The reason this could be a problem in our thinking is that we often implicitly assume that there is a "correct" way to vote on a post based on whether it's claim is true or false.
+The reason this could be a problem is that we often implicitly assume that there is a "correct" way to vote on a post based on whether its claim is true or false.
 But a post can also be partly true or false or contain only a statement about values, not facts, in which case there is no correct true or false value.

 I think rather than a claim or statement, a post is more of an expression of a value belief system.
 It can contain any number of claims and statements (which can be true or false, or partly true/false).

 In that case, what is the relationship between the **vote** on the post and the **underlying belief**?
-I would argue that it is at most in part a representation of the beliefs surrounding the claims made in the post.
+I would argue that it is **at most partly** a representation of the beliefs surrounding the claims made in the post.
-It's rather an expression of whether a voter's strongest belief about the post aligns with the content of the post.
+Rather, I believe a vote is an expression of whether a voter's strongest belief about the post aligns with the content of the post.
 This means that if a post is made in support of, say, universal healthcare, and supports that case with 10 facts, only 9 of which are true, a user might still upvote that post, even if they know that the false claim among the claims is false.
-But if 9 out of 10 supporting claims are false, a voter's belief in a fair debate without manipulation might take precedence and that belief is not aligned with the content of the post.
+But if 9 out of 10 supporting claims are false, a voter's belief in a fair debate without manipulation might take precedence and that belief is not aligned with the content of the post because it's dishonest.
 On the other hand, a voter could also believe that universal healthcare is so important that pushing for it politically justifies any means, including misinformation.

+---

 ## New Thoughts on Convincingness

+I'd like to propose some weaker assumptions that give us a more solid foundation.

 What can we *assume* about a post A in isolation?

 1) The author of the post has a **bias**, some lense through which they see the world.
 I mean bias in a non-judgmental way here.
-If a post's author is a fisherman and the post is about fishing, their bias might be above average expertise on fishing.
+If a post's author is a fisherman and the post is about fishing, their bias might be above-average expertise on fishing.
 2) The content of the post is an **expression of the author's bias**.
 For example, if the author has core beliefs aligned with a left-wing political ideology and post A is political, the left-wing attitude is likely expressed in the post.

 So what does a **vote** on a post mean?